pathakjiop/Prompt-AI/README.md

 # Prompt Generator

 ![Img](https://github.com/user-attachments/assets/152205c2-d4e7-489c-9ef3-a8971f4f6709)

-This project is a Django-based backend API that generates prompts using data from a React-based frontend.
+This project is an Express-based backend API that generates prompts using data from a React-based frontend.
 The API receives data about a role, context, action, and instructions, and it returns a generated prompt based on that data.
 The prompt is then displayed on the frontend.

 ## Technologies Used

-- **Backend:** Django, Django REST Framework
+- **Backend:** Express, Node.js
 - **LLM:** Local Ollama Mistral 7b
 - **Frontend:** React, JavaScript